How to clean gutters using a ladder safely

 - Get a Ladder Paint Tray if you don't already have one - it's good for putting paint pots and tools on.

 - Do be careful using a pressure washer as they can blow you off a ladder if you are not prepared and in control.

-- Do re-site the ladder as required while you move along the guttering and take regular, 30 minute, breaks.
+- To re-site the ladder as required while you move along the guttering and take regular, 30 minutes, breaks.

 - Don't use a ladder that is too short for the job.
-You shouldn't find yourself above the 3 rung from the top of an extension ladder ... ever.
-On a step ladder you should have your knees below the top of the steps, or the safety rail on platform steps.
+You shouldn't find yourself above the 3 rungs from the top of an extension ladder ... ever.
+On a step ladder, you should have your knees below the top of the steps or the safety rail on platform steps.

 If you need any further help or advice please don’t hesitate to drop us an e-mail or give our expert team a call on 01204 590 232.